Mixed martial arts rules: Attire

 All competitors must fight in approved shorts, without shoes or any other sort of foot padding.
-Shirts, gis or long pants (including gi pants) are not allowed.
+Shirts (except in women categories), gis or long pants (including gi pants) are not allowed.
 Fighters must use approved light gloves (4–6 ounces) that allow fingers to grab.
 A mouthguard and groin guard are also required and are checked by a State Athletic Committee official before being allowed to enter the cage/ring.
 Furthermore, approved leg and chest (in the case of women) protectors must be provided by the contestant.

 Judging criteria

 The ten-point must system is used for all fights.
 Three judges score each round with ten points to the winner and nine points or fewer to the other fighter.
 In New Jersey, the fewest points a fighter can receive is 7.
 If the round is even, both fighters receive ten points.
 Penalty points (usually one point for each offence, occasionally two points) decided by the referee are deducted from each judge's score for that round for the offending fighter.

 The Association of Boxing Commissions has published a guideline of what judges in the US should consider most when scoring a round.
-"Effective striking/grappling" (defined as legal strikes that inflict more damage on one fighter in that round, as well as successful takedowns, reversals, and submission attempts) is seen as the primary criteria, with judges also asked to take each round on its own merits rather than consider cumulative impact of strikes.
-"Effective aggression" (where judges consider who made more of an effort to finish the fight in that round) is a secondary criteria, followed by cage generalship and dictating the pace of the fight.
+"Effective striking/grappling" (defined as legal strikes that inflict more damage on one fighter in that round, as well as successful takedowns, reversals, and submission attempts) is seen as the primary criterion, with judges also asked to take each round on its own merits rather than consider cumulative impact of strikes.
+"Effective aggression" (where judges consider who made more of an effort to finish the fight in that round) is a secondary criterion, followed by cage generalship and dictating the pace of the fight.
 The ABC also encourages its judges to score rounds 10-8 if a judge feels that one fighter has landed a substantial amount of "impactful" strikes or spent large amounts of time in dominant grappling positions, as "it is absolutely essential to the evolution of the sport and to demonstrate fairness to fighters" that rounds where a fighter controls much of the action are properly scored to reward that fighter.

-At the end of the fight, each judge submits their total score for all rounds for each fighter, to determine the result by the following criteria.
+At the end of the fight, each judge submits their total score for all rounds for each fighter, to determine the result by the following criteria: